Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models: Partially Collapsed sampling for topic models

-Sampling the topic indicators for the sparse PC-LDA sampler has complexity $O(\sum_{i}^{N}K_{d(i)})$ and the light-PC-LDA sampler $O(N)$, but unlike the fully collapsed samplers we also need to sample $\Phi$.
+Sampling the topic indicators for the sparse PC-LDA sampler has complexity $O(\sum_{i}^{N}K_{d(i)})$ and the light-PC-LDA sampler $O(N)$, but unlike the fully collapsed sampler, we also need to sample $\Phi$.
 It is therefore of interest to study how the $\Phi$ matrix (of size $K\times V$) grows with the number of tokens ($N$), to determine the overall complexity of PC-LDA.
-In most languages, the number of word types follows quite closely to Heaps' law, which models the relationship between word types and tokens as $V(N)=\xi N^{\varphi}$ where $0<\varphi<1$.
+In most languages, the number of word types follows quite closely to Heaps' law \citet{heaps1978irc}, which models the relationship between word types and tokens as $V(N)=\xi N^{\varphi}$ where $0<\varphi<1$.
 Typical values of $\varphi$ lies in the range of 0.4 to 0.6 and $\xi$ varies between 5 and 50 depending on the corpus \citep{araujo1997large}.

-The number of topics, $K$, in large corpora are often modeled by a Dirichlet process mixture where the expected number of topics are $E(K(N))=\gamma\log\left(1+\frac{N}{\gamma}\right)$, where $\gamma$ is the prior precision of the Dirichlet process \citep{teh2010dirichlet}. {}
+The number of topics, $K$, in large corpora is often modeled by a Dirichlet process mixture where the expected number of topics are $E(K(N))=\gamma\log\left(1+\frac{N}{\gamma}\right)$, where $\gamma$ is the prior precision of the Dirichlet process \citep{teh2010dirichlet}.